How we earn our money

 Key Selection Criteria for Expats

 - Basis Fees: Is the credit card free, or does it come with an annual or monthly fee?
+Are there foreign exchange card fees?

 - Mobile banking features: Is the app fully functional in English?
 Can you easily view transactions, repay, and manage limits?
 Check whether the card supports contactless payments via NFC, Apple Pay, or Google Pay.